falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-now let's have a look at the way we can set up our mock of validate such that it will return false
+From here we need another test, in this one we will be mocking out what Validate returns, such that it returns false

 {click}

-The syntax isn't too important here, what you should  take away from this definition is that when:
+The syntax isn't too important here, what you should  take away from this is that when:
 A call to Validate with any carInfo parameter passed in, we need to return false
 -->